Structurebiology-BNL/CryoFEM/README.md

 ## Introduction
-This is the official implementation of ResEM, (**Res**olution **E**nhance**M**ent) [[preprint](https://www.biorxiv.org/content/early/2023/02/03/2023.02.02.526877)], which is an image enhancement tool based on 3D convolutional neural networks for cryo-EM density map post-processing.
+This is the official implementation of ResEM (**Res**olution **E**nhance**M**ent)[[preprint](https://www.biorxiv.org/content/early/2023/02/03/2023.02.02.526877)], an image enhancement tool based on 3D convolutional neural networks for cryo-EM density map post-processing.
 It can effectively increase the resolution (calculated from FSC) of the density map hence facilitate better map interpretation at the atomic level.

 ## Requirements